Hello, we are a media planning and buying agency based in Cardiff.

 We specialise in delivering results for our clients by getting them the right kind of attention.

 Our focus is on results.
 They can take many forms, from sheer numbers of advert views to changes in audience perception, a return on investment or more visitors to an event, more subscriptions to fewer accidents, the list goes on.
-The key thing is this; results mean different things to different people, but they mean the world to everyone.
+The key thing is this; results mean different things to different people, but they mean the world to us.

 So we listen to what that means to our clients, we figure out how to get them, we research, we plan, we create and we get results.
 It’s what we do and we do it with a smile.